 - The district has two State Schools of Character: Ladue Middle School (2019) and Ladue Early Childhood Center (2019).

 - The district has earned the prestigious “Distinction in Performance” Award from the Department of Elementary and Secondary Education (DESE) each year the award has been given since 2001.

 - For the past 20 years, the National Merit Program has recognized approximately 10 percent of the members of each graduating class as a finalist, semifinalist or commended student.

-- In 2014 and 2016, the Ladue School District was named one of St. Louis’ Top Workplaces based on the results of an employee survey conducted by Workplace Dynamics.
+- In 2014, 2016 and 2019, the Ladue School District was recognized as one of St. Louis’ Top Workplaces based on the results of an employee survey conducted by Workplace Dynamics.

 For more information about the district’s recognitions, or to peruse recent initiatives and historic milestones, please visit the District History page.